VictoriaMetrics/VictoriaMetrics/docs/MetricsQL.md

 #### lifetime

-`lifetime(series_selector[d])` calculates the lifetime in seconds per each time series returned from the given [series_selector](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors).
-The returned lifetime is limited by the given lookbehind window `d`.
+`lifetime(series_selector[d])` returns the duration in seconds between the last and the first sample on the given lookbehind window `d` per each time series returned from the given [series_selector](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors).
 Metric names are stripped from the resulting rollups.
 See also [lag](#lag).

 #### max_over_time